 - Do you have a wet weather alternative?

 Your booking will ensure that there are no other bookings for the same time and in the same location.
 However, the approval does not guarantee exclusive use of the area and its facilities.

 Council keeps its parks and gardens tidy on a routine maintenance program.
 Council does not provide special mowing or servicing of the area.
 Council cannot control leaf or other debris from people using the area before your ceremony.

 Some areas are more exposed to the elements than others, for example, late afternoon winds along the coastal strip.
 The available space and ambiance of beaches is also affected by high or low tides.
 Council recommends you check the local tide times.

-View this information in the Wedding and Ceremonies fact sheet.
+View this information in the wedding and ceremonies fact sheet (PDF, 179KB).

 Finding a venue

 An event on private land, which is open to the public, requires local law approval from council.
 Fees may apply.
 Complete the application form (DOCX, 418KB).